pizthewiz/CinderBlocks.org/README.md

 ```

 #### EXPLORER
-The `intern.js` CinderBlock explorer module is hosted on [Heroku](https://heroku.com) and runs periodically to update the block list.
+In production use, the `intern.js` CinderBlock explorer module is hosted on [Heroku](https://heroku.com) and runs periodically to update the block list.

-The [GitHub API](https://developer.github.com/v3/) request limit is much higher when authenticated.
-Create a developer application in your [GitHub User Applications](https://github.com/settings/applications/) settings and use them in the environment:
+The [GitHub API](https://developer.github.com/v3/) request limit is much higher when authenticated, so please create a developer application in your [GitHub User Applications](https://github.com/settings/applications/) settings and use them in the environment:

 ```sh
 $ export GITHUB_ID=ID